CoopEval: Benchmarking Cooperation-Sustaining Mechanisms and LLM Agents in Social Dilemmas: Introduction

 This rise of advanced multiagent systems, however, introduces several new safety risks \citep{hammond2025multiagentrisksadvancedai}---a prominent one being whether the participating agents are able to \emph{cooperate} with each other even though their incentives might not be fully aligned.
 Motivated by the understanding that human cooperation has been a fundamental building block to human civilization \citep{Axelrod84:Evolution,Tomasello09:Why}, the nascent field of \emph{Cooperative AI} aims to achieve similar success at cooperation in AI agents \citep{Dafoe21:Cooperative,ConitzerO23}.
-The challenge of cooperation is best demonstrated in so-called \emph{social dilemmas} (\cf{} \Cref{fig:social dilemmas}), such as the prisoner's dilemma.
-These strategic games are characterized by the fact that players can take actions that are costly to them but, in return, increase the collective welfare by a manifold.\footnote{For example, the cooperative action in the Prisoner's Dilemma (\Cref{fig:social dilemmas}) costs $1$ unit to a player in order to generate $2$ units for the other player.} They highlight the conflict between individual gains and collective welfare: everyone gains if everyone cooperate; yet, given the behavior of the other players, it is a dominant strategy for any individual to free-ride on the cooperative behavior of others and not take the cooperative action themselves.
+The challenge is best demonstrated in so-called \emph{social dilemmas} (\cf{} \Cref{fig:social dilemmas}), such as the prisoner's dilemma.
+These strategic games are characterized by having actions that are costly to the acting player but, in return, increase the collective welfare by a manifold.\footnote{In the Prisoner's Dilemma (\Cref{fig:social dilemmas}), cooperating costs $1$ unit to a player in order to generate $2$ units for the other player.} They highlight the conflict between individual gains and collective welfare: everyone gains if everyone cooperates; yet given the behavior of the others, it is a dominant strategy for any individual to free-ride on the cooperative behavior of others and not cooperate oneself.